amirkhaniansev/tyche/README.md

 # Tyche
-Tyche is a TCP chat system with availability of message encryption.
+Tyche is a TCP chat system with availability of message encryption

+## ATTENTION
+Unfortunately, _**Tyche**_ is temporarily archived.
+There is no information, when the development will be continued.